Last Updated on 09/02/2024 by Dochlaggie. Post first published on June 23, 2023.

-Overexertion, strenuous physical activity, and prolonged crate confinement are considered the underlying problem for the Limber tail.
+Overexertion, strenuous physical activity, and prolonged crate confinement are the underlying problem for the limber tail.
 This causes damage to the muscles, ligaments, and tendons at the base of the tail.

 How Does Muscular Sprain or Strain Occur In a Pom’s Tail?